hanskristianw/school-admin/MAIN_DOCUMENTATION.md

 - Subject/Teacher filter placeholders updated to “All Subjects/All Teachers” across locales
 - Switched remaining raw Font Awesome <i> usages to React FontAwesomeIcon components
 - Sidebar improvements: root detection by null/undefined parent, menu ordering by numeric `menu_order`, header text set to “School System”
+- New: Topic (Unit) table and CRUD page at `/data/topic`; teachers see only their subjects and their topics